web3/web3.js/docs/web3-eth-accounts.rst

 The ``web3.eth.accounts`` contains functions to generate Ethereum accounts and sign transactions and data.

-.. note:: This package has NOT been audited and might potentially be unsafe.
+.. note:: This package got NOT audited until now.
 Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!

-To use this package standalone use:

 .. code-block:: javascript